ccbiolab/svpluscnv/README.md

 ### Breakpoint burden analysis

-In addition to percentage of genome changed, we can measure the total burden of breakpoints derived from CNV segmention and SV calls.
+Chromosomal instability measured as percentage of genome changed is highly dependent on ploidy.
+An alternative approach consists on measuring the total burden of breakpoints derived from CNV segmention and/or SV calls.
 Both the percent genome change and breakpoint burden measures are expected to show positive correlation as shown below.

 ```r